 5 WAYS TO HELP YOUR SITE RANK ON SEARCH ENGINES

 With all that you do to improve your business’s SEO, from creating a website to sprinkling keywords into your content to getting on social media, one question may still remain: why am I not ranking well?

-Despite of your SEO efforts, your business like many others may still fall short of the high search engine rankings that you were hoping for.
+Despite your SEO efforts, your business, like many others, may still fall short of the high search engine rankings that you were hoping for.
 The hard truth is that SEO takes time.
 You won’t start ranking on the first page right away.
 As one expert marketer, Jayson DeMers, describes it, “SEO is a long-term strategy…Most SEO campaigns see few results at the beginning.”